USDAForestService/fs-open-forest-platform/frontend/src/assets/content/common/permit-rules.md

 #### Your permit

 * Must be printed to be valid and cannot be stored on a mobile device.
-* Is non-transferrable and non-refundable.
+* Is non-transferrable, non-replaceable, non-refundable.
 * Is only valid for use on the National Forest listed on the permit.
 * Expires at midnight of the expiration date on the permit or when the purchased quantity of Christmas trees have been gathered, whichever comes first.
 * Cannot be reused or duplicated.